-The Slum-Free City Program (KOTAKU) is the national initiative and role as "platform" to develop slum area which unites various resources and financing, includes the center government, province, city or regency, donors, private sector, communities, and other stakeholders. (www.pu.go.id).
+The Slum-Free City Program (KOTAKU) is a national initiative and plays the role of a "platform" to develop slum areas, which unites various resources and financing, including the central government, provinces, cities, or regencies, donors, the private sector, communities, and other stakeholders. (www.pu.go.id).